NovatecConsulting/camunda-process-instance-migrator/README.md

     <version>1.0.3</version>
 </dependency>
 ```
-Secondly, initialise the migrator by injecting the only dependency to it, Camundas ProcessEngine.
-For example:
+Secondly, initialise the migrator by injecting Camundas ProcessEngine and - optionally - setting a MigrationInstructions object.
+These instructions are only required for minor migrations, so you may ignore them as long as you're only migrating on patch level.

 ```java
 @Configuration